Neutrophil swarming: Stages 4-5

-After stages 1-3, neutrophils slow down in the cell clusters and begin to form aggregates.
+After stages 1–3, neutrophils slow down in the cell clusters and begin to form aggregates.
 In this fourth stage, the neutrophil aggregates will aid in rearranging the surrounding extracellular tissue area and create a collagen-free zone at the inflammation center eventually resulting in a wound seal which isolates the site from the rest of the tissue.
 The exact mechanisms of this are unknown but it is believed that neutrophil proteases from the cell clusters play a role in clearing out the surrounding tissue environment.
-These neutrophil aggregates become stable as opposed to the constant movement in stages 1-3 by development of high chemoattractant concentrations within the clusters that promote local neutrophil interactions within the cluster.
+These neutrophil aggregates become stable as opposed to the constant movement in stages 1–3 by development of high chemoattractant concentrations within the clusters that promote local neutrophil interactions within the cluster.
 Additionally, neutrophils are switched to an adhesive mode of migration within clusters which further stabilize the aggregates and can prevent neutrophils from leaving the cluster.
 This switch is believed to be caused by additional secretions of LTB4 and other chemoattractants within the neutrophil aggregates.

 In stage 5, the swarming response terminates and the clusters dissolve with the resolution of inflammation.
 Little is known about the mechanisms of this stage but the process may be regulated by neutrophils or external factors from the tissue environment.
-In a laser-induced skin injury model, neutrophil aggregation typically stopped after 40-60 minutes which occurs at the same time as the appearance of secondary myeloid cell swarms.
+In a laser-induced skin injury model, neutrophil aggregation typically stopped after 40–60 minutes which occurs at the same time as the appearance of secondary myeloid cell swarms.
 Knock-in mice studies have shown that the myeloid cells move slower than neutrophils and assemble around the neutrophil aggregates during this stage.
 These myeloid cells may disrupt the propagation signals of neutrophil chemoattractants or to create competing attractants in the tissue space so that the neutrophil aggregation is less strong.

+External factors

+When discussing the neutrophil swarming, it is important to address the other factors in the outside environment that can influence what is happening during migration of these neutrophils whether in packs or individually.
+A massive influence of neutrophils occurs when there is some sort of inflammatory problem occurring as they influence autocrine and paracrine signaling, involved in the clustering up and recruiting of the neutrophils themselves.
+Neutrophil swarming are influenced by three main external factors: type of tissues involved, nearby tissue-specific or immune cells, and something referred to as chemoattractant (or when there is a chemical substance that influences a bacterium to move in the direction of their increasing concentration).
+One of the external factors that impact how communication occurs is the tissue context, as these each have a specific signal that can influence the swarming (the size and persistence of the neutrophil swarms).
+Two of these types are extravascular swarming and intravascular swarming.
+The extravascular swarming is due to integrin-independent interstitial movement as well as using soluble directional aspects like LTB4 that affects neutrophil attraction.
+Extravascular swarming consists of fibrillar (ex. skin) and cell rich (ex. lymph node) while intravascular consists of intrasinusoidal, with an example being the liver.